borama/vscode-ruby-slim/README.md

 # Slim syntax highlighting for VSCode

 The **Ruby Slim** extension brings [Slim template language](https://github.com/slim-template/slim) support to VSCode.
-It is inspired by the [Slim extension](https://marketplace.visualstudio.com/items?itemName=sianglim.slim) by Siang Lim but fixes its issues, aims to support more modern features such as [Tailwind CSS](https://tailwindcss.com) and is well tested.
+As a complete rewrite of the [Slim extension](https://marketplace.visualstudio.com/items?itemName=sianglim.slim) by Siang Lim it fixes its issues, aims to support more modern features such as [Tailwind CSS](https://tailwindcss.com) and is well tested.

 ## Features